 Feel free to contact me for articles/writings if you are unable to access them online.

 Forthcoming 2022.
 “Decisions, Decisions: Narrative Video Games, Perspectivization and Implicit Politics” book chapter.

 “No Country For Old Tropes: Representation and Political Affect in Red Dead Redemption 2” accepted, revising for publication in edited anthology on Red Dead game series, to be published by University of Oklahoma Press, 2022.
 (7000 words)

 Forthcoming 2021: “Domestic Snapshots: Female Self-Imaging Practices Then and Now” in Visual Culture Approaches to the Selfie (ed.
 Derek Conrad Murray, Routledge)

-Forthcoming 2021: “America is Dead.
-Long Live America!: Political Affect in Days Gone” in European Journal of Game Studies [Special Issue: “Video Games and/in American Studies: Politics, Popular Culture, and Populism”] eds.
+“America is Dead.
+Long Live America!: Political Affect in Days Gone” in European Journal of American Studies [Special Issue: “Video Games and/in American Studies: Politics, Popular Culture, and Populism”] eds.
 Mahshid Mayar and Stefan Schubert.

 “‘In this game that we’re playing’: Nineteen Eighty-Four and Videogames” in The Cambridge Companion to George Orwell’s ‘Nineteen Eighty-Four’, ed.
 Nathan Waddell (Cambridge Companions to Literature).
-Forthcoming 2020.
+September 2020.

 “Horizons Already Here” in Art Journal Vol. 79, No. 2 [Special Forum on Games and Landscape] Summer 2020: pp. 42-113.
 Includes work by Soraya Murray, ed., Harun Farocki, Dorothy R. Santos, Alenda Chang, Tracy Fullerton, COLL.EO, Eugénie Shinkle and Hava Aldouby.